 Recommended security plugins and configuration for WordPress

 Case 3: Overzealous Blocking

 I once configured a firewall aggressively — blocking IPs after just 5 failures.
-Within hours, a client complained some customers (on shared networks) couldn’t access the admin dashboard.
-We dialed it back to 15 retries and added CAPTCHAs instead.
+Within hours, a client complained that some customers (on shared networks) couldn’t access the admin dashboard.
+We dialed it back to 15 retries and added CAPTCHA instead.
 The balance: security vs usability.

+Recommended security plugins and configuration for WordPress